Usmanimaaz12/FrontEnd---Fractional--Projects/README.md

 # FrontEnd---Fractional--Projects
-This repository includes codes for building small parts/building blocks of a web page. !!(RESPONSIVE)!!.
+This repository includes codes for building small parts/building blocks of a web page.